rojo-rbx/rbx-dom/format/binary.md

 The `Float64` type is stored using the [IEEE-754 format](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) and is little-endian.
 This datatype is also called `double`.

-When an array of `Float64`s is present, they are in sequence with no transformations.
+When an array of `Float64` values is present, they are in sequence with no transformations.

 ### UDim
 **Type ID `0x06`**